keptn/keptn/usecases/production-deployments/README.md

     ![enter-parameters](./assets/enter-parameters.png)

     This pipeline reads the version of the passed service in the `staging` namespace and deploys the artefact in that version to the `production` namespace in a deployment with the passed version number.
-After running that pipeline, two deployments of `front-end` - one with v1 and one with v2 - are available.
+After running that pipeline, two deployments of `front-end` (one with v1 and one with v2) are available.

     ```console
     $ kubectl -n production get deployment